cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 In order to sign, you will also need the `chain-id`, `account-number` and `sequence`.
 The `chain-id` is a unique identifier for the blockchain on which you are submitting the transaction.
 The `account-number` is an identifier generated when your account first receives funds.
 The `sequence` number is used to keep track of the number of transactions you have sent and prevent replay attacks.

-Get the chain-id from the genesis file (`cosmoshub-1`), and the two other information using the `account query`:
+Get the chain-id from the genesis file (`cosmoshub-1`), and the two other fields using the account query:

 ```bash
 gaiacli query account <yourAddress> --chain-id cosmoshub-1